Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 ***Alpha of the Flensing-Brood***

 Unranked Eaters were not a disciplined fighting force.
 They swarmed a target, rushing toward it in a slavering wave of claws and teeth, eager to overwhelm it and feast, but impossible to hold back once unleashed.
-The new-spawn were *so* new they didn’t really understand the idea of being killed, their instinctual drive was just...hunger.
+The new-spawn were *so* new they didn’t really understand the idea of being killed, their instinctual drive was just... hunger.
 Overwhelming, all-encompassing, *maddening* hunger that only gave way to rational thought once sated.

 This was the majority of the Flensing-Alpha’s army.
 Endless reserves of new-spawn, stowed in stasis immediately after their first emergence and implantation, never fed, never trained, never honed.
 And no match at all for the invading force.
 Among other things, once their corpses stacked high enough, the ones at the back found themselves clambering slowly over a mountain of meat, and inevitably succumbed to the temptation to feast on their fallen fellows.